brodieG/r2c/README.md

 # r2c - Fast Iterated Statistic Computation in R

 **Proof of Concept**.
-Lightly tested, experimental, and incomplete.
-The interface will change substantially over the next few iterations (even parts not explicitly documented as subject to change).
+Experimental, incomplete, and interface subject to change.

-Compiles a selected subset of R into native instructions so that that expressions composed with functions from that subset can be executed repeatedly on varying data without interpreter overhead.
+Compiles a subset of R into machine code so that expressions composed with that subset can be applied repeatedly on varying data without interpreter overhead.

 ## Background and Motivation

-### R is Fast

 R is nearly as fast as statically compiled languages for many common numerical
 calculations: